-When RTFs are operating in a Warm Zone, treat the area as immediately dangerous to life or health (IDLH); triage is not conducted.
-The first RTFs will enter the area and treat patients as they assess.
+When RTFs are operating in a Warm Zone, treat the area as immediately dangerous to life or health (IDLH).
 Any patient that can walk without assistance will be directed by the RTFs to self-evacuate to safe areas;

 deceased patients are left in place.
 RTFs treat as many patients as possible until equipment is depleted or all accessible victims have been treated.
-At this point, RTFs begin the extrication of the injured.
+RTF members are expected to address hemorrhage control and begin immediate extraction of the injured.
 Additional RTFs that enter the area should be primarily tasked with extrication of the victims treated by the initial RTFs, or, if needed, assessing areas not reached by the initial RTFs.
+In the event that lifesaving treatment is not feasible or would unreasonably compromise responders safety the RTF may opt for immediate evacuation without treatment.